VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/master-driver/master-driver-agent.rst

-.. _Master-Driver-Agent:
+.. _Platform-Driver-Agent:

 ===================
-Master Driver Agent
+Platform Driver Agent
 ===================

-The Master Driver Agent manages all device communication.
-To communicate with devices you must setup and deploy the Master Driver Agent.
-For more information on the Master Driver Agent's operations, read about the :ref:`Master Driver <Master-Driver>` in the driver framework docs.
+The Platform Driver Agent manages all device communication.
+To communicate with devices you must setup and deploy the Platform Driver Agent.
+For more information on the Platform Driver Agent's operations, read about the :ref:`Platform Driver <Platform-Driver>` in the driver framework docs.

-.. _Master-Driver-Config:
+.. _Platform-Driver-Config:

-Configuring the Master Driver
+Configuring the Platform Driver
 =============================

-The Master Driver requires a configuration file (described in brief below) to set global settings for all drivers.
-Once the user has copied the example or created their own config, the Master Driver Agent is deployed with this command:
+The Platform Driver requires a configuration file (described in brief below) to set global settings for all drivers.
+Once the user has copied the example or created their own config, the Platform Driver Agent is deployed with this command:

 .. code-block:: bash

-    python scripts/install-agent.py -s services/core/MasterDriverAgent -c <master driver config file>
+    python scripts/install-agent.py -s services/core/PlatformDriverAgent -c <platform driver config file>

 Requirements
 ------------

-VOLTTRON drivers operated by the master driver may have additional requirements for installation.
+VOLTTRON drivers operated by the platform driver may have additional requirements for installation.
 Required libraries:

 ::